-(1) Having sexual contact or sexual intercourse with the child in violation of s.
-948.02 [Sexual assault of a child], 948.085 [Sexual assault of a child placed in substitute care], or 948.095 [Sexual assault of a child by a school staff person who works or volunteers with children].

-(2) Causing the child to engage in prostitution.
+- (1) Having sexual contact or sexual intercourse with the child in violation of s.
+948.02 [Sexual assault of a child], 948.085 [Sexual assault of a child placed in substitute care], or 948.095 [Sexual assault of a child by a school staff person who works or volunteers with children]. - (2) Causing the child to engage in prostitution. - (3) Exposing genitals, pubic area, or intimate parts to the child or causing the child to expose genitals, pubic area, or intimate parts in violation of s.
+948.10. - (4) Recording the child engaging in sexually explicit conduct.